What Trap do I use?

 A small galvinised nail protruding from the side of the trap will keep Erase (dehydrated rabbit) of the floor of the trap and make the bait last longer.

-The photo below shows a ribbon fixed to the business end of the trap.
+The photo to the right shows a ribbon fixed to the business end of the trap.
 This is drawn into the trap when it goes off so you can see from a distance if your trap has been sprung.
 You just need to be aware that the ribbon does not get jammed when you screw the lid back down.